Governorship of Ronald Reagan: Presidential campaign

 Shortly after the beginning of his term, Reagan tested the presidential waters in 1968 as part of a "Stop Nixon" movement, hoping to cut into Nixon's Southern support and be a compromise candidate if neither Nixon nor second-place Nelson Rockefeller received enough delegates to win on the first ballot at the Republican convention.
-However, by the time of the convention Nixon had 692 delegate votes, 25 more than he needed to secure the nomination, followed by Rockefeller with Reagan in third place.
+However, by the time of the convention Nixon had 692 delegate votes, 25 more than he needed to secure the nomination, followed by Rockefeller with Reagan–having not officially entered the race–in third place.

 Republican Governors Association chairmanship

 In December 1968, Reagan was elected chair of the Republican Governors Association, succeeding John Chafee.
 He remained in the role until he was succeeded by Raymond P. Shafer in December 1969.

 Second term (1971–1975)

 An unsuccessful attempt to recall Reagan in 1968 was supported by senior citizens, educators, and organized labor.
 Reagan was re-elected in 1970, defeating "Big Daddy" Jesse M. Unruh on November 3 with 52.85% of the vote.
 He chose not to seek a third term in the following election cycle.